 View the 2019 Council Remuneration Task Force Terms of Reference for full details.

 The task force will be composed of three to five public members who will conduct the review in the first half of 2019.
-The task force will present its report and recommendations to council on June 24, 2019.

 If you have any questions, please contact us via email.

 Previous Task Forces

 The Mayor's position for the City of Spruce Grove is considered to be part-time in commitment and remuneration.
 The Task Force on Mayoralty Status considered whether to move to a full-time mayor for the 2017-2021 council term.